cloudscale-ch/terraform-ansible-demo/README.md

     sudo poweroff

-If you now access your highly available web server again using the same Floating IP you will see that it switched over to the server keepalived00.
+If you now access your highly available web server again using the same Floating IP you will see that it switched over to the other server.

 ### Tear down everything